abbreviatedman/game-of-leaf/README.md

 # Game of Leaf

-Game of Leaf is an implementation of Conway's Game of Life, executed in the Elm programming language.
+Game of Leaf is a version of Conway's Game of Life, implemented in the Elm programming language.
+I learned an awful lot about functional programming, and I'm looking forward to tinkering with this some more!

 Deployed at [gameofleaf.herokuapp.com](http://gameofleaf.herokuapp.com).